TheDataScienceLabs/DataLab_Multivariate_Calculus/book/intro.md

 ## The Data Science Labs on Multivariable Calculus
 **By Kindyl King and Mireille Boutin with Alden Bradford and Julia Long**

-Welcome to MA29000, The Data Science Labs on Multivariable Calculus!
+Welcome to MA26190, The Data Science Labs on Multivariable Calculus!
 This is a one credit course to accompany Calculus 3, during which you will discover applications of multivariable calculus to data science.
 You will also practice programming in Python and using Arduino sensors and microprocessors to acquire data.

 This course requires no work outside of the lab.
 There is no homework, no quizzes, no tests, and no exams.
 All work is performed during the 150 minutes spent in the lab each week.
 Calculus 3 is a co-requisite for taking this course.
-MA16290 is a pre-requisite, but it can be waived if you have experience in Pytho
+MA16290 is a pre-requisite, but it can be waived if you have experience in Python

 Purdue students: You can earn Honors credit for Calculus 3 by taking this lab.
 See syllabus for details.
 <br>